-The Guoluo Peaceful Liberation Monument, which started construction in 2008, occupies a total area of 70.56 square meters and the monument is 8.4 meters high, symbolizing the peaceful liberation of Guoluo on August 4; the base of the monument is 2.15 meters high, 8.4 meters wide, and 8.4 meters long.
+Golog Peaceful Liberation Monument, which started construction in 2008, occupies a total area of 70.56 square meters and the monument is 8.4 meters high, symbolizing peaceful liberation of Golog on August 4th; the base of monument is 2.15 meters high, 8.4 meters wide, and 8.4 meters long.
 There are three peace doves on the monument.

-Guoluo Jianzheng Monument The total height of the Guoluo Jianzheng Monument is 8.66 meters, the base height is 1.35 meters, the middle base is 1.9 meters high, and the main sculpture is 5.41 meters high, symbolizing the establishment of the Guoluo Tibetan Autonomous Region in January 1954.
+Guoluo Jianzheng Monument The total height of Golog Jianzheng Monument is 8.66 meters, the base height is 1.35 meters, the middle base is 1.9 meters high, and the main sculpture is 5.41 meters high, symbolizing establishment of Golog Tibetan Autonomous Region in January 1954.

 Geography and Climate

-Darlag County is located in the southeast of Qinghai Province on the Qinghai-Tibet Plateau, the landform belongs to the Bayan Har Mountains.
+Darlag County is located in southeast of Qinghai Province on Qinghai-Tibet Plateau with size of 16,466 square kilometers; Its landform belongs to Bayan Har Mountains.
 The county is 162 kilometers long from east to west and 126 kilometers wide from north to south.
-The county has an average elevation of over 4,200 meters, and the county site of Jimai Town is 3970 meters above sea level.
+It has an average elevation of over 4,200 meters, and county site of Jimai Town is 3970 meters above sea level.

 Population and Ethnic Groups